kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### §420.25   Launch site location review—risk analysis.

-\(a\) If a flight corridor or impact dispersion area defined by §420.23 contains a populated area, the applicant shall estimate the casualty expectation associated with the flight corridor or impact dispersion area.
+\(a\) If a flight corridor or impact dispersion area defined by [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.23   Launch site location review—flight corridor.|§420.23]] contains a populated area, the applicant shall estimate the casualty expectation associated with the flight corridor or impact dispersion area.
 An applicant shall use the methodology provided in appendix C to this part for guided orbital or suborbital expendable launch vehicles and appendix D for unguided suborbital launch vehicles.

 \(b\) For licensed launches, the FAA will not approve the location of the proposed launch point if the estimated expected casualty exceeds 1 × 10−4.